evepsyche/eda-banking-churn/README.md

 # eda-banking-churn
-EDA - Projeto pessoal sobre Churn Telecom India.
-Dados retirados da plataforma Kaggle.
+Análise Exploratória dos dados sobre Churn Telecom India.
+A Análise foi feita no Google Colab usando a Linguagem Python e a biblioteca Pandas.
+Link do conjunto de dados disponível diretamente no notebook.